mjyeaney/aci-deployment-api/docs/ReportingOverview.md

 Reporting features within the application are fairly limited, but still offer a high-level view of the underlying activity.
 The following metrics are available via the web portal:

-* Number of running Container Groups
+* Number of in-use Container Group deployments
-* Number of stopped Container Groups
+* Number of free/available Container Group deployments
-* Time-series view over the last 2 hours.
+* Time-series view over the last hour.
-* List of all Container Groups (running or stopped)
+* List of all Container Groups (running or stopped), along with status (in-use, free, or unknown).

 Each deployed node triggers a backround routine every one (1) mintue that gathers total counts for both running stopped container groups.
 Note that this interval is configurable via the `REPORTING_REFRESH_INTERVAL` environment variable, but currently defaults to `PT1M`.